Discretized Gradient Flow for Manifold Learning in the Space of Embeddings: Introduction

 To avoid overfitting -- or choosing a $\phi$ such that $\phi(M)$ fits the $\{y_i\}$ very closely but performs poorly on new data points -- a penalty function $P$ can penalize $\phi(M)$ both for being too far from $\{y_i\}$ and for ``twisting too much" to fit the data.
 Thus a typical penalty function $P = P_1 + P_2:\calE\to\R$ contains two terms: (i) a data fitting term $P_1(\phi) = \sum_{i=1}^r d^2(\phi(M), y_i),$ where $d(\phi(M), y_i)$ is the Euclidean distance from $y_i$ to the closest point in $\phi(M)$; (ii) a regularization term $P_2$ designed to prevent overfitting, e.g. $P_2(\phi) = \Vert \phi\Vert_s,$ the $s$-Sobolev norm of $\phi$.
 (For overviews of this standard approach, see \cite{Belkin}, \cite{Smola2001}.)
 Gradient descent, {\it i.e.}, moving in the direction of $-\nabla P$ in $\calE$, can find a local or global minimum of $P$, or an optimal manifold to fit $\{y_i\}$.

 While there are theoretical challenges with this setup, we focus on an implementation problem in this paper.
 In theory, to find a negative gradient flow line on $\calE$, we need to know the gradient of $P$ at each point of $\calE.$ This is generally intractable for computer calculations.
 Instead, the gradient flow is often discretized: we move in the negative gradient direction from an initial point $\phi_0$ for a fixed step size to a new point $\phi_1$, stop and recompute the gradient at $\phi_1$, then iterate until the gradient is smaller than a specified amount.
-Since a gradient vector in the tangent space of $\calE$ corresponds to a vector field along $\phi(M)$, we need to estimate a lower bound for how far we can move from a fixed embedding $\phi$ in the negative gradient direction $-\nabla P_\phi$ and still remain in the space of embeddings.
+Since a gradient vector in the tangent space of $\calE$ corresponds to a vector field along $\phi(M)$, we need to estimate a lower bound $t^* =t^*(\phi)$ for how far we can move from a fixed embedding $\phi$ in the negative gradient direction $-\nabla P_\phi$ and still remain in the space of embeddings.
+In summary, we avoid the usual problem that forward geometric flows tend to develop singularities by first discretizing the flow, and then estimating how big a gradient step avoids singularities.

 This practical issue is the main focus of this paper.
-In the main result, Theorem 3, we provide such a lower bound.
-We focus on the case where $\nabla P_{\phi}$ is pointwise normal to $\phi(M)$, and motivate this restriction in \S4.
+In the main result, Theorem \ref{thm:three}, we provide such a lower bound $t^*$, which in effect measures how well discretized flow can approximate the smooth flow.
+Here $t^*$ depends on the local and global extrinsic geometry of $\phi(M)$.

-An example of manifold learning is the ``learning" of black and white photographic images.
-Here an image with $N$ pixels is stored as a vector in $\R^N$ with each component taking values in a finite set which codifies the greyscale magnitude of the pixel.
-We assume that there locally exist $k$ components of these vectors which implicitly determine the remaining $N-k$ components.
-In the generic situation where the implicit function theorem applies, the set of images is then determined by an unknown $k$-manifold embedded in $\R^N$.
-Thus the computationally expensive task of storing many vectors in $\R^N$ is reduced to finding a much lower dimensional manifold.
-Given a sample set $\{y_i\}$ of images, we fix a $k$-manifold $M$ and search for an embedding $\phi:M\to \R^N$ with $\phi(x_i) = y_i$, for some $x_i\in M.$ The crucial issue of the topological type of $M$ is discussed in \cite{fefferman2016}.

-This setup applies to recovering partially occluded objects in an image.
-In this case, the training set might consist of $L$ unoccluded pictures of cars.
-Given new images of a car partially blocked by a stop sign, say only $k$ pixels in each image are unblocked.
-Under the assumption that there is a unique way to fill in $N-k$ remaining pixels, a ``best fit" $k$-manifold determines the rest of the car's shape \cite{AgarwalTriggs, HuangYang2009, Madadi}.